Cannabigerol (CBG) is a cannabinoid in the hemp/cannabis plant that’s become increasingly well-known for its anti-inflammatory properties.

 Viberzi (Eluxadoline), for example, is a medication designed to ease diarrhea.
 Side effects of Viberzi include nausea, abdominal pain, and mild constipation.

-Other medications, such as Amitiza (Lubiprostone), a medication designed for women who have IBS and constipation, cause diarrhea, headache, and nausea.
+Other medications, such as Amitiza (Lubiprostone) – a medication designed for women who have IBS and constipation – cause diarrhea, headache, and nausea.

-How to Use CBG for IBS: Dosage & Products
+How to Take CBG for IBS

 If you’re ready to get started with CBG for IBS, here’s what you need to know about dosage and product selection.